kineticadb/kinetica-connector-kafka/README.md

 [DIST_MODE]: <https://docs.confluent.io/current/connect/managing.html#configuring-connectors>

 In the `{KAFKA_HOME}/config` folder create configuration files `connect-standalone-sink.properties` and `connect-standalone-source.properties` based on example below.
 Make sure rest.port for sink and source files is set to different values.
+This example may require modifications (editing IP addresses, ports, local paths) to fit your environment.

 ```
 # This should point to your Kafka broker